Chipcron-Pvt-Ltd/Chipcron-toolchain/README.md

 `chipcron-tool` is a dockerized RISCV processor generator and synthesis utility that processes an **assembly file** and a **configuration JSON file** to generate a Verilog-based RISC-V processor.

+For more information on related projects using chipcron-tool, visit our official website: 👉 https://chipcron-pvt-ltd.github.io/webpage/

 ---

 ## 🚀 Features